Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Tags must be placed before the file extension and be separated from the base filename with a period.

-If you can't or don't want to use file name based tags, you can also place them in an ini file.
+If possible, do not use file name based tags,but place them an ini file.
+File name based tags will no longer be supported in a future release.
+See the `'Tags in ini files instead in file names'` section for more details.
 See the '.\templates' folder for sample templates and configuration.
-See the `'Tags in ini files instead in file names'` section for more details.

 Examples:
 - `'Company external German.docx'` -> `'Company external German.htm'`, no changes